 All of these issuances were made in reliance on the exemption provided by Section 4(2) of the Securities Act or Regulation D promulgated thereunder.
 The recipients of securities in each of the above-referenced transactions represented their intentions to acquire the securities for investment purposes only and not with a view to, or for sale in connection with, any distribution thereof and appropriate legends were affixed to the instruments representing such securities issued in such transactions.
-All recipients either received adequate information about us or had, through their relationship with us, adequate access to such information.
+All recipients either received adequate information about us or had, through their relationship with us, adequate access to such information by an issuer not involving a public offering or transactions pursuant to compensatory benefit plans and contracts relating to compensation as provided under Rule 701.